hammerlab/pileup.js/README.md

   grunt test

-Run the tests in a browser:
+Run the tests in a real browser:

   grunt browsertests
   open tests/runner.html

-Iterate on the tests:

-  watchify test/*-test.js -o build/tests.js

-(and reload the `runner.html` page in your browser after making changes.)

 To iterate on code while running the type checker: